 Base Salary.
-As a result of performance reviews and other factors described above, and the impact of limits on the deductibility of compensation described below, the annual base salary of each of our Named Executive Officers has been effectively limited to approximately \$1 million.
-This limit reflects principally the impact of provisions of the Internal Revenue Code which generally limit the amount of compensation we may deduct for federal income tax purposes to \$1 million for each of certain Named Executive Officers per year, except to the extent that the compensation is considered to be "performance-based."
-Our policy has been to maximize the deductibility of compensation to the extent practicable.
-Accordingly, we have designed our performance-based incentive compensation plan and stock-based plan described below so that compensation under those plans will be deductible.
+The base salary for each of our Named Executive Officers has remained unchanged at approximately \$1 million per annum for at least the last five years.
+This reflects the impact of provisions of the Internal Revenue Code which limit the amount of compensation we may deduct for federal income tax purposes to \$1 million for each of certain of the Named Executive Officers, except to the extent such compensation is considered to be "performance-based," and the Compensation Committee's policy of maximizing the deductibility of compensation.
+See "Deductibility of Compensation under the Internal Revenue Code," below.
+In addition, the relative lower weight of base salary to performance-based compensation is consistent with the Compensation Committee's belief that performance-based compensation should be the greater part of the compensation of each of our Named Executive Officers.

 Incentive Compensation Awards.
-A significant portion of the compensation of our Named Executive Officers comes from awards under our Incentive Compensation Plan for Executive Officers ("Incentive Compensation Plan").
+The largest portion of the compensation of our Named Executive Officers in 2012 came from awards under our Incentive Compensation Plan for Executive Officers ("Incentive Compensation Plan").
 This element of our compensation program makes a significant portion of the executive's annual compensation dependent on the Company's attainment of a pre-established level of net income.
 Under the Incentive Compensation Plan the Compensation Committee employs both quantitative factors - our attainment of the performance goal discussed below, and qualitative factors - the Committee's assessment of the individual's performance.